 The Bills would repeal current laws and cancel Rotuma’s history since 1881.
 The relegation of Rotuma’s Chiefs to Traditional, and Customary roles breach UN Declaration of Indigenous Rights (UNDRIP), 2007, and the ILO’s Tribal Peoples’ Convention (ITPC), 1989 to allow indigenous people the right to govern themselves.
 The Bills are in keeping with Fiji’s ethnicity – blinded Constitution by including provisions to include or nominate non-Rotumans into decision–making positions on the island.
 The Bills undermine Rotuma’s historic links to Fiji since 1880.

-The Rotuma Petition of 2015 was instrumental in stopping further readings of the Bills in the Parliament of Fiji, for now.
+For now, the Rotuma Petition of 2015 was instrumental in stopping further readings of the Bills in the Parliament of Fiji.
 However, there is no guarantee that a Fiji government in the future will not table similar Bills for as long as the Fiji – Rotuma’s legal and constitutional impasse remains unsolved.
 This success of the impasse is relevant for a just, and lasting solution for the Rotuman people.
 The Rotuma Bills saga has united the global Rotuman community via social media, and enhanced their cultural identity.
 (Varea, R., Titifanue, J., & Kant, R. 2021; Clark, 2005) This is an encouraging development because from a cultural standpoint, Rotumans of the past seemed more interested in their past than they do today.
 (Alan Howard & Jen Rensel, 2013; Anselmo, Fatiaki; et al., 1991)

 .
 The Bills proved the systematic undermining of ethnic aspirations which the government of Fiji claims to lead to divisive politics.
-This ideology is alien to Fiji, and is in contrast to multiculturalism, - the diversity of cultures which has gained Fiji its international acknowledgement as the ‘Pacific Hub in the Asia Pacific’ (Skully, M., 2016).
+This ideology is alien to Fiji, and is in contrast to multiculturalism - the diversity of cultures that has gained Fiji its international acknowledgement as the ‘Pacific Hub in the Asia Pacific’ (Skully, M., 2016).

 4. Conclusion

-The Rotuma Bills of 2015, if enacted into laws, would obliterate Rotuman indigenous rights on Rotuma Island; destroy customs and traditions with grave consequences, and subsequently, the loss of the Rotuman language.
-The provisions of the Bills undermine Fiji – Rotuma administrative arrangements since 1880, breach Fiji and international laws, and lacked due Parliamentary process.
+If enacted into laws, the Rotuma Bills of 2015 would obliterate Rotuman indigenous rights on Rotuma Island; destroy customs and traditions with grave consequences, and subsequently, the loss of the Rotuman language.
+The provisions of the Bills undermined Fiji – Rotuma administrative arrangements since 1880, breach Fiji and international laws, and lacked due Parliamentary process.
 Importantly, the Bills were not fully explained to the Rotuman people.
 The primary desire of the Rotuman people is for the government of Fiji to recognize, respect, and protect their indigenous rights.

 Instead, the Fiji government–sponsored Rotuma Bills were to remove the Self-governing Authority of the Council of Rotuma, and endanger the survival of the Rotuman Culture, Tradition, and Language of the indigenous people.